tmathura/Xunit.v3.DependencyOrderer/README.md

 3. **Run Tests**: Execute your tests using the xUnit test runner.
 The tests will be executed in the order defined by their dependencies.

+#### Xunit.v3.PriorityDependencyOrderer

+1. **Define Test Priorities**: Use the `[Priority]` attribute to specify the priority of test methods.
+Lower priority values are executed first.

+2. **Run Tests**: Execute your tests using the xUnit test runner.
+The tests will be executed in the order defined by their priorities.

 ### Example

+#### Xunit.v3.TestDependencyOrderer

 ```cs
 using Xunit;